MeidoPromotionAssociation/COM3D2_MOD_EDITOR/README.md

     - `failed to write to .nei file: failed to encode string: encoding: rune not supported by encoding.`

 - About version 1011 of the .tex file
+    - New fields:
-    - __New fields__: Version 1011 adds a `Rects` (texture atlas) array to the binary structure.
+      - Version 1011 adds a `Rects` (texture atlas) array to the binary structure.
 Its elements are four `float32` values: `x, y, w, h`, representing rectangles in normalized UV space.
-    - __When converting an image to `.tex`:
+    - When converting an image to `.tex`:
       - If a `.uv.csv` file with the same name exists in the same directory (e.g., `foo.png.uv.csv`), the rectangles in it will be read and the 1011 version of the tex file will be generated.
       - If no `.uv.csv` file exists, the 1010 version (without `Rects`) will be generated.
-    - __When converting `.tex` to an image__:
+    - When converting `.tex` to an image:
       - If the source `.tex` is 1011 and contains `Rects`, a `.uv.csv` file with the same name will be generated next to the output image (e.g., `output.png.uv.csv`).
-    - __.uv.csv format__:
+    - .uv.csv format:
       - Encoding must be: UTF-8 with BOM.
       - Delimiter: English comma `,`.
       - Number of columns: 4 columns per row, in the order `x, y, w, h` (x, y, width, height); values are typically in the range `[0, 1]` (normalized UVs).
 It is recommended to retain up to 6 decimal places and use `float32` precision.
         Example:

       ```csv
+      x,y,w,h
       0.000000,0.000000,0.500000,0.500000
       0.500000,0.000000,0.500000,0.500000
       0.000000,0.500000,0.500000,0.500000
       ```

 - About CSV format
     - All CSV files used in this program are encoded using UTF-8-BOM, separated by ',', and follow the [RFC4180](https://datatracker.ietf.org/doc/html/rfc4180)  standard.